 Equipment: Used or new?

-Norman Hunt, facilities mechanical department manager, POWER Engineers
+by Norman Hunt, facilities mechanical department manager, POWER Engineers

 Many times clients will embark on projects intending to use relocated equipment or equipment purchased in the used market for their processes.
 This is very common in the food processing sector.
 They do this thinking they will save significant project costs over purchasing new equipment for their processes, and the lead times on used equipment are usually much shorter than purchasing new.